HNMS Van Kinsbergen (U 93)

 11 Dec 1940

 HrMs Van Kinsbergen (Cdr.
 J.L.K.
-Hoeke, RNN) intercepts the German blockade breaker Rhein (6031 GRT, built 1926) west of the Florida Strait in position 24°55'N, 83°15'W. Unfortunately before the German ship can be captured it is set on fire by her own crew.
-The wreck is sunk later that day by the British light cruiser HMS Caradoc (Capt.
+Hoeke, RNN) intercepts the German merchant vessel Rhein (6031 GRT, built 1926) west of the Florida Strait in position 24°55'N, 83°15'W. Unfortunately before the German ship can be captured it is set on fire by her own crew.
+The wreck is sunk later that day by the HMS Caradoc (Capt.
 J.S.
 Bethell, RN).

 - Personal communication